EMMELINE YONG / Co-founder and Centre Director

 CHELSEA CHUA / Programme Director

-Chelsea curates and manages projects at Objectifs, including programming for Stories That Matter, an annual programme at Objectifs that showcases the possibilities of non-fiction visual storytelling.
+Chelsea Chua curates and manages projects and exhibitions at Objectifs.
+She is the curator for Stories That Matter, an annual programme at Objectifs that showcases the possibilities of non-fiction visual storytelling.
 Other programmes she manages at the centre include the Objectifs Documentary Awards, Curator Open Call and the centre’s artist residency programmes, which supports the development of filmmakers, photographers, artists and curators in Singapore and the region.
 Chelsea has also led collaborations such as ‘Personally Speaking: The Art of Caregiving’, a visual arts project produced for the Lien Foundation.
 She was previously Marketing Manager at The Substation from 2012 to 2015, where she managed its communications and marketing, and edited its quarterly publication, ISSUE.
 Chelsea graduated from the University of Western Australia with a B.A.(Hons) in Literature and Political Science.